crypticCaroline/ms1-plantfactory/README.md

 Google Fonts - CDN for fonts used in the project.

-Images taken from unsplash - see Imagary for links.
+Images taken from unsplash - see Imagery for links.

 Freepik - pattern background.

 Rob Beaney - for testing and reporting any bugs or issues.

 Anthony Lomax - for testing and reporting any bugs or issues and giving me feedback on usability.